hannahmgordon/hannahmgordon.github.io/index.md

 <div class="card">
   <h3><a href="https://lazypricesreplication.streamlit.app/">The Predictive Power of 10-K Similarity on Future Returns</a></h3>
-  <p>Or: This dashboard explores the relationship between changes in the language of 10-K filings year over year and subsequent stock returns.
+  <p>This dashboard explores the relationship between changes in the language of 10-K filings year over year and subsequent stock returns.
 We have created various visualizations of our data to help our users understand this relationship and a report to explain our findings. .</p>
 </div>

 <div class="card">